pillarwallet/common-models/README.md

 <a name="Wallet..publicKey"></a>

 ### Wallet~publicKey : <code>String</code>
-The public Key of one user
+The public Key of one user.

 **Kind**: inner property of [<code>Wallet</code>](#Wallet)
 **Required**: